 The first paragraph should answer questions such as who, what, when, why and where.
-Write down the
+Write down the questions that the first paragraph in this article answers.

 Creating a poster

 You have been asked to create a poster for the play Pippi Longstocking.
 Make sure the poster has: